epenia/coolstore/README.md

-# Coolstore Serverless
+# Coolstore

 ## Steps to deploy

-- 1) Run pre-requisites.sh script (on pre-requisites directory) and wait until all operators are ready
+- 1) Check versions on the env files in each pre-requisites directory, once you have the right versions for you, run the pre-requistes.sh script
 - 2) Open CodeReadyWorkspaces and create a project with the devfile
-- 3) Run deploy_coolstore.sh script from quarkus terminal in CodeReadyWorkspaces
+- 3) Open the quarkus terminal in CodeReadyWorkspaces and run oc login
+- 4) Move to the project where you want to install (coolstore?) with 'oc project xxxxx' or create it if does not exist
+- 5) Move to "src" directory and run the deploy_coolstore.sh script